 His painting ‘El Muniria’ was selected for the ‘John Moores Painting Prize, 2018’, after which the Walker Art Gallery, Liverpool acquired the painting for its permanent collection.

 Commissions include designing a geometric stage set in ‘Set and Reset/Reset’ for Candoco’s 20th anniversary season in 2011, in association with Trisha Brown Dance Company.
-Revived in 2016 and since 2021 part of Candoco’s current repertoire.
+Revived in Candoco’s repertoire between 2016 and 2023.

 Lock is a recipient of the prestigious Abbey award at the British School at Rome between October 2011-June 2012.